What Is a Wholesale Mortgage Lender?

 This type of lender may offer an advantage, as they can often qualify a borrower who might have challenges getting approval elsewhere.
 However, this may occur more often with business-to-business loans.

 Correspondent lenders work similarly to wholesale lenders by originating, underwriting and funding the mortgage.
-The key difference between correspondent lenders is they might sell your mortgage on the secondary market but continue servicing your loan.
+The key difference between correspondent lenders is that they might sell your mortgage on the secondary market while continuing to service your loan.

 Correspondent lenders have access to a variety of loan products, so you might have more options with a correspondent lender than with a conventional one.

-Hard money (or bridge loan) lenders offer loans for buyers who might not get approved by other lenders or who need a loan quickly, such as a real estate investor.
-Hard money lenders use their own money reserves to lend the funds.
+Hard money (or bridge loan) lenders offer loans to buyers who might not be approved by other lenders or who need a loan quickly, such as real estate investors.
+Hard money lenders use their own funds to lend.
 While it’s a quick option, these loans are often much costlier, with higher origination fees and interest rates.

 What to consider when choosing a mortgage lender